Bučovice: Sights

 Bučovice is known for the Bučovice Castle.
-The Renaissance castle was built in the style of Italian villas in 1575–1585.
+This Renaissance castle was built in the style of Italian villas in 1575–1585.
 Today it is owned by the state and open to the public.
 The castle has a valuable arcade courtyard with 90 columns, which are decorated with a total of 540 reliefs.
 In the middle of the courtyard is a Mannerist fountain.
 The interiors have a rich Mannerist decoration.
 The castle is protected as a national cultural monument.

 An architecturally valuable building is the Church of the Assumption of the Virgin Mary.
 It was built in the early Baroque style in 1637–1641.
 In 1748, the interior was modified by Anton Erhard Martinelli.
 In 1826–1830, the church was modified and extended in the Neoclassical style.